openmrs/openmrs-sdk/README.md

 ## Requirements
  * Maven 3.x

+    The Latest Version of Apache Maven may Collide with the JDK 8.
+Try using Apache Maven 3.6.3

+ * JDK 8

 ## Installation
+* Maven 3.x

+Mac:
+   Using homebrew Run `brew install maven` or you can manually download and install the archived version of Apache Maven from [Here (Maven 3.6.3)](https://archive.apache.org/dist/maven/maven-3/3.6.3/binaries/)
+* JDK 8

+Mac: First Run `brew tap homebrew/cask-versions` and then ` brew install --cask temurin8`

 In order to install the latest version of the sdk run: <br/>

 `mvn org.openmrs.maven.plugins:openmrs-sdk-maven-plugin:setup-sdk`